lightoj-dev/problem-tutorials/1013/en.md

                 //Checking if we need to take the cumulative sum from upper-left block if (name1[i] == name2[j])
                 {
-                    shortestString[i][j] = 1 + shortestString[i - 1][j - 1];
+                    //Adding 1 to cumulative sum from upper-left block shortestString[i][j] = 1 + shortestString[i - 1][j - 1];

-                    //no need to add a new branch so taking cumulative sum from upper-left block uniqueString[i][j] = uniqueString[i - 1][j - 1];
+                    //No need to add a new branch of unique strings so taking cumulative sum from upper-left block uniqueString[i][j] = uniqueString[i - 1][j - 1];

                 }
                 else
                 {
-                    shortestString[i][j] = 1 + min(shortestString[i][j - 1], shortestString[i - 1][j]);
+                    //Finding the minimum from left and upper block and adding 1 to the value of current block shortestString[i][j] = 1 + min(shortestString[i][j - 1], shortestString[i - 1][j]);

-                    if (shortestString[i][j - 1] == shortestString[i - 1][j])
+                    //Checking if there are two unique strings of the same length if (shortestString[i][j - 1] == shortestString[i - 1][j])
                         uniqueString[i][j] = uniqueString[i][j - 1] + uniqueString[i - 1][j];

-                    else if (shortestString[i][j - 1] < shortestString[i - 1][j])
+                        //Checking if left block has the minimum value in shortestString matrix else if (shortestString[i][j - 1] < shortestString[i - 1][j])
                         uniqueString[i][j] = uniqueString[i][j - 1];
                     else